s-fleck/testthis/README.md

   - `use_test_subdir()` and `test_subdir()` for putting/running tests in
     subdirectories of `tests/testhat/`.
 These tests will *not* be run on CRAN or by `devtools::test()`.
-This is useful for tests that require external ressources (web, databases) or take long to execute.
+This is useful for tests that take a long time to execute, or that require external ressources (web, databases) that may not always be availabe.

     `test_acceptance()`, `test_manual()` and `test_integration()` are
     presets to run tests in the `integration_tests`, `acceptance_tests` and `manual_tests` subdirectories of `test/testthat`.

-Testthis also provuides some primtivie code analys tools
+Testthis also provides some simple code analysis tools

-  - `test_coverage()` lists all functions of package and shows whether they are mentioned in anny `test_that(` calls’s desc argument;
+  - `test_coverage()` lists all functions of package and shows whether they are mentioned in any `test_that()` calls’ desc argument;
-    e.g. if you have a testfile containing `test_that("testing that function foo works", <...>)`, `foo()` will show up as tested.
-This can function as a simple todo list for testing, but does not replace a proper test coverage analyzer like
+    e.g. if you have a testfile containing `test_that("testing that function foo works", <...>)`, `foo()` will show up marked as tested.
-    [covr](https://github.com/r-lib/covr).
+    This can be used as a simple todo list for testing, but does not replace a proper test coverage analyzer like [covr](https://github.com/r-lib/covr).
   - `test_index()` produces an index of all `test_that()` calls.
     Supports RStudio Markers when run interactively from within RStudio.